How To Listen to Your Intuition

 Listen To Your Intuition: Meditation and Reiki

 The two most effective methods I use to listen to my intuition are silent meditation and Reiki.
-More often than not, I combine the two.
-The article below, 7 Ways to Better Listen to Your Intuition by Elizabeth Renter will briefly summarize different methods on how to listen to your intuition.
-I am going to just focus on meditation for now.
+I combine the two more often than not.
+The article below, 7 Ways to Better Listen to Your Intuition by Elizabeth Renter, briefly summarizes different methods of listening to your intuition.
+I am going to focus on meditation for now.

 Meditation, Brain Rhythm and How to Listen to Your Intuition

-Now that we have established that you need to make a commitment to listen to your intuition the obvious next step is how to do so.
-My Teacher emphasized the importance of asking yourself the correct questions and the importance of being in a slowed brain rhythm.
+Now that we have established that you need to commit to listening to your intuition, the obvious next step is how to do so.
+My teacher emphasized the importance of asking yourself the correct questions and being in a slowed brain rhythm.
 As you know, we have an incredible amount ways to slow our brain rhythms through meditation.
-I typically use breath watching meditation, but you use whatever form works best for you.
+I typically use breath-watching meditation, but you can use whatever form works best for you.
 The slower the brain rhythm, typically, the more accurate the response.
 If you do not know how to slow your brain rhythm in meditation, I invite you to contact me or any other Meditation Instructor.

 Listen to Your Intuition: Clear Questions

 Assuming we have learned how to slow our brain rhythm, now we can focus on what questions to ask.
-My Teacher was very clear that beginners learning how to listen to their intuition will be more effective when only asking yes or no questions.
-She recommended not asking open-ended questions until we have enough experience
+My Teacher was very clear that beginners learning how to listen to their intuition would be more effective when only asking yes or no questions.
+She recommended not asking open-ended questions until we have enough experience.

 Will I serve the Highest Good at my current job?
-Again if the answer is yes, process completed.
-If the answer is no, on to the next question.
+Again, if the answer is yes, a process is completed if the answer is no, on to the next question.

 Do I need to accept the new job offer?
-If the answer is yes, congratulations you have a new job!
-If the answer is no, onward.
+If the answer is yes, congratulations—you have a new job!
+If the answer is no, proceed.

 Will I serve the Highest Good if I accept the new job offer?
 I think you get the basic idea at this point.